 Let’s talk about how to care for this plant, where it thrives best, and whether your pets and children are safe around this exceptional houseplant.

-Prayer plants do well in lower light, but it is best to keep these plants in bright, indirect light for optimal results.
-They do not thrive in direct sunlight, which can bleach their leaves and eventually drain the plant of its beautiful color.
+Prayer plants do well in lower light, but it is best to keep these plants in bright indirect light for optimal results.
+They don’t do well in direct sunlight, which can bleach their leaves and eventually drain the plant of its beautiful color.

 If your plant’s leaves start to look a little washed out, you can move it to lower light conditions.
 This can help it retain some of the color and return to its full potential.